Instructions for IRS Form 1023 Part VI (6) – Financial Data & Budget Projection

 You need to project your financial data and organization’s expenses from A to Z, and put them down in tables.
 Do not use the actual Form 1023 for the financial data explanations on line 25 (itemized financial data); this section should go in your Form 1023 attachment called the supplemental responses.

-Even though you have no financial records, you should provide your past (even if it consists of buying lunch for the board), your present, and at least two or three complete years into future.
-This is where you and your treasurer has to get creative on budget projection and make up numbers.
-I say make up numbers because there is no other way of putting it.
-For lack of better word, you have to speculate on what you will earn, what your expenses will be, and what will remain at the end of each year.
+Even though you have no financial records, you still need to provide your past (even if it’s just buying lunch for the board), your present, and at least two or three complete years into the future.
+This is where you, and your treasurer have to get creative with budget projections and make up numbers.
+Yes, I said make up numbers, because there’s really no other way to put it.

 Form 1023 Budget Projection Calculator